-The regular ACCUPLACER test will be giving to all high school students wishing to enroll in the Career and College Promise Pathway.
-Students will need to fill out side A of the Nash Community College Career and College Promise enrollment application and some form of pictured government identification card (drivers license, learners permit, high school or college ID, etc.)
+The regular ACCUPLACER test will be given to all high school students wishing to enroll in the Career and College Promise Pathway.
+Students will need to fill out side A of the Nash Community College Career and College Promise enrollment application and provide some form of pictured government identification card (drivers license, learners permit, high school or college ID, etc.)

 Students must score > 55 on ACCUPLACER Arithmetic and > 75 on Elementary Algebra to enroll in MAT 171.
 Students must score >80 on ACCUPLACER Reading Comprehension and >86 on ACCUPLACER Sentence Skills.

 ACCUPLACER Reading and Sentence Skills Resources

 ACCUPLACER-Reading Comprehension Practice Test (Courtesy of Dallas County Community College District)

 (Courtesy of Central Piedmont Community College)

 Nash Online students who are not able to physically come to campus are able to utilize our online testing option to take the College Board’s Accuplacer assessments.
 Nash has partnered with a service called B Virtual Proctoring so that students may take their placement test anywhere in the world at any time.
 Online proctors will visibly monitor a student taking a placement test by use of webcam technology.
 In order to utilize this option, students must have the following available to them:

 To schedule an exam, students must follow the process listed below:

 - Apply to Nash Community College and obtain a student ID number.

 - Fill out the Online Placement Test Request Form.